<- Madeen Blog

 U.S. Bank Cash+ illustrates the separation.
 Its current 5% category list includes Home Utilities, TV, Internet & Streaming Services, and Cell Phone Providers as distinct categories.
 If you choose Home Utilities, that does not automatically mean your internet or cell phone bill is covered by the same selected category.

-This is also why Madeen published a separate guide to which credit card to use for cell phone bills.
+This is also why Madeen published separate guides to which credit card to use for cell phone bills, which credit card to use for internet bills, which credit card to use for rent, Bilt vs Chase Sapphire Preferred when housing and travel points compete for the same wallet, and which credit card to use for Costco gas.
 A wireless bill may involve cell phone provider categories, telecom language, online-shopping rules, or cell phone protection benefits.
-An electric or water bill is a different decision.
+An electric or water bill is a different decision — and summer road-trip fuel may route through warehouse-club pumps instead of home-utility categories.

 When is a 2% flat-rate card better for utility bills?